Introduction to Respite

 Fees and Charges

 Payment of fees shall be on receipt of an Invoice for each booking.
-Payment of a 20% deposit shall be received by the respite user within 14 days of the Invoice being received from the Oakleigh Centre Finance Department.
+Payment of a 20% deposit shall be received by the respite user within 14 days of the Invoice being received from the OC Connections Finance Department.
 The balance of the payment will be remitted by EFT no later than 30 days prior to the commencement of each booking.

 Cancellation charges do apply if the hirer cancels respite.
 Notice of cancellation must be in writing to the Manager, 1 Allen Street.